 Age of the dinosaurs

-Sauropods, the “lizard hipped” dinosaurs, were herbivorous quadrupeds with long necks balanced by heavy tails.
+Sauropods, the "lizard hipped" dinosaurs, were herbivorous quadrupeds with long necks balanced by heavy tails.
 Many, such as Brachiosaurus, were huge.
 Some genera obtained lengths greater than 100 feet and weights over 100 tons, making them the largest land animals ever to walk the earth.
 Their skulls were relatively small, with nostrils carried high near their eyes.
 Such small skulls meant that they had very small brains as well.
-Despite the small brains, this group was very successful during the Jurassic Period and had a wide geographic distribution.
-Sauropod fossils have been found on every continent except Antarctica.
-Other well known dinosaurs of the Jurassic include the plated Stegosaurus and the 40-foot-tall (12 meters) Giraffatitan, likely the tallest dinosaur that ever lived.
+Despite the small brains, this group was very successful during the Jurassic period and had a wide geographic distribution.
+Sauropod fossils have been found on every continent, even Antarctica.
+Other well-known dinosaurs of the Jurassic include the plated Stegosaurus and the 40-foot-tall (12 meters) Giraffatitan, likely the tallest dinosaur that ever lived.

 Carnosaurus means "meat-eating dinosaur."
 With such large herbivorous prey animals, it makes sense that large predators were also common.
 Allosaurus was one of the most common Carnosaurs in North America; numerous intact skeletons have been found in the fossil beds of Utah.
 Allosaurus was superficially similar to the later evolving Tyrannosaurus rex, although cladistic analysis shows them to be only distantly related.
 Allosaurus was a bit smaller with a longer jaw and heavier forelimbs.
 They relied on the stronger hind limbs for a running gait, but it is unclear how fast they could move.